-The Assessing office is located within the Community Development Department at City Hall, 300 W. Baraga Ave., Marquette.
+The Assessing office is located at City Hall, 300 W. Baraga Ave., Marquette.
 The assessing functions are to value all real and personal property within the corporate limits of the City as well as to annually prepare an assessment roll which lists all known property owners, legal descriptions, state equalized values and taxable values.
 If you have any questions of the assessing department, please stop in or call 906-225-8379 or 906-225-8381.

 Property Owner Resources